 1. They’re ideal for creating community.

 Cohort-based course fact number one is that they are a great way to foster community among your students.
-They’ll all be starting the course at the same time and completing the same lectures at the same time too.
+They’ll all be starting the course at the same time and completing the same lessons at the same time too.
 You could assign working groups or group discussion topics for students to post in as assignments each week.
 Plus, you can market the community as added value for your course.

 You wouldn’t be able to do this with a course that wasn’t cohort-based because you wouldn’t have the shared experiences of your students to build off of.
 This is a unique advantage the CBC structure offers and it can help your students get even more out of the course too.
 Plus, maybe they’ll make friends they can continue relationships with.